 Israel defines itself as a Jewish and democratic state.
 Does it mean that everyone here is Jewish?
 No. There are many Muslims and Christians in Israel, who are free to believe in whatever they want and to observe their rituals.
-But in this post I would like to focus on the Jewish people of Israel.
+But in this post, I would like to focus on Judaism and the Jewish people in Israel.
 Well, not exactly on them, but on the things you might see or experience in Israel, that are connected to the Jewish laws and traditions.
 For example, you’ll see that there is almost no public transportation during the holy day of the Jewish week, the Shabbat (from Friday evening to Saturday evening).

 Why do some men have really long sidelocks?